tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 * 7:00 to 7:50 I'll talk about what I did
 * 7:50 to 8:00 Questions about what I did
 * 8:00 to 8:10 Introduce the exercises
-* 8:10 to 9:00 Work on the exercises.
+* 8:10 to 8:45 Work on the exercises

-I think 50 minutes is a bit short to do both, so I have two ideas as to how that will go.

-1. We choose one of the two exercises, do that for 40 minutes, and then take 10 minutes to share our findings.
-2. Each group can choose between one exercise or the other exercise, and it's otherwise the same as above.
-3. We do both exercises, each for 25 minutes.

-I'll decide the exact one based on how interested people seem in each of the exercises.
-Regardless of which exercises we do, we'll do them in groups of four people each.
+* 8:45 to 9:00 Present findings from the exercises

+Here's how the exercises will work.
+Attendees will break into groups of four people each.
+Each group will choose one of the two exercises and work on it for half an hour.
+At 8:45, each of the groups will have one minute to present its conclusions to the larger group.

 ## Data about open data
 Let's talk about some things I've been [learning about open data](/open-data).